otrv4/otrv4/architecture-decisions/015-point-encoding.md

 This is usually done depending of point compression.
-Informally, if point compression is being used, the idea is that the compressed y-coordinate is placed in the leftmost octet of the octet string along with an indication that point compression is on, and the x-coordinate is placed in the remainder of the octet string; otherwise if point compression is off, the leftmost octet indicates that point compression is off, and the remainder of the octet string contains the x-coordinate followed by the y-coordinate.
+Informally, if point compression is being used, the idea is that the compressed y-coordinate is placed in the leftmost byte of the byte array along with an indication that point compression is on, and the x-coordinate is placed in the remainder of the byte array; otherwise if point compression is off, the leftmost byte indicates that point compression is off, and the remainder of the byte array contains the x-coordinate followed by the y-coordinate.

-Usually, every specification defines a way of doing point encoding.
-As OTRv4 uses EDDSA for signature generation and verification, as well as for generation of private and public keys, EDDSA encoding for ed448 is used.
+Usually, every specification defines a way of doing encodings.
+As OTRv4 uses EdDSA for signature generation and verification, as well as for generation of private and public keys, EdDSA encoding for ed448 is used.

 ### Decision

 OTRv4 uses little and big-endian format.
 For operations related to elliptic curve arithmetic, little-endian is used.
 For everything else, big-endian is used.
-This is done because OTRv4 uses EDDSA.
-As the specification of EDDSA uses little-endian, OTRv4 keeps that for elliptic curve arithmetic and encoding.
+This is done because OTRv4 uses EdDSA.
+As the specification of EdDSA uses little-endian, OTRv4 keeps that for elliptic curve arithmetic encoding.

 The byte array to bit string and viceversa encoding (with little-endian) is, therefore, defined as: